 I am inspired by this important principle of Aesthetic Realism, the education founded by the great American philosopher and critic, Eli Siegel, whom I had the honor to study with: “The world, art, and self explain each other: each is the aesthetic oneness of opposites.”

 My photography and photo essays have appeared in various newspapers, journals, and exhibitions throughout New York State, Maine, and internationally.
-I am a graduate of the School of Visual Arts in NYC and continue my formal study of art and life in “The Critical Inquiry” workshop, that was originally taught by the renowned painter & Aesthetic Realism consultant Dorothy Koppelman, and continued now by consultants and art critics Marcia Rackow, Carrie Wilson & Ken Kimmelman at the Aesthetic Realism Foundation in SoHo, NY.
+I am a graduate of the School of Visual Arts in NYC and continue my formal study of art and life in “The Critical Inquiry” workshop (temporarily postponed due to Covid 19), that was originally taught by the renowned painter & Aesthetic Realism consultant Dorothy Koppelman, and continued now by consultants and art critics Marcia Rackow, Carrie Wilson & Ken Kimmelman at the Aesthetic Realism Foundation in SoHo, NY.
 I also had the good fortune to study with the noted photographer, Nancy Starrels in her class “The Honoring Eye”.